 - a.
-Dialyze LNPs in neutral buffer (e.g. PBS, pH 7.4) against 1,000 volumes of buffer using the appropriate molecular weight cut-off (MWCO) tubing overnight (generally, 30 kDa MWCO is appropriate). - b If desired, LNP solutions may be concentrated by centrifugation using the appropriate MWCO filter. - c.
+Dialyze LNPs in neutral buffer (e.g. PBS, pH 7.4) against 1,000 volumes of buffer using the appropriate molecular weight cut-off (MWCO) membrane overnight (generally, 30 kDa MWCO is appropriate). - b.
+If desired, LNP solutions may be concentrated by centrifugation using the appropriate MWCO filter. - c.
 LNP solutions can be filter-sterilized with a 0.22 μm filter if required for end use. - d.
-The LNP solutions will be stable at 4°C for one week.
-If longer storage is required, the LNPs can be frozen at -80°C with the addition of a cryoprotectant such as 8-12% sucrose, but conditions for freezing should be optimized experimentally.
+The LNP solution will be stable at 4°C for one week.
+The LNP solution will be stable at 4°C for one week.
+If longer storage is required, stabilizing reagents, such as 8-12% sucrose, may be added for storage at -80°C. Stability testing should be conducted for each LNP formulation method to optimize storage conditions.